sib-swiss/containers-snakemake-training/docs/course_material/day2/3_generalising_snakemake.md

     * `-F`: specify format of the provided annotation file
     * `-a`: specify path of file containing the annotations (_i.e._ input files, in GTF format)
     * `-o`: specify path of file containing the count results (_i.e._ output file, in tsv format)
-    * Paths of the sorted BAM file(s) (_i.e._ input file(s)) are not specified with an option, they are simply added at the end of the command
+    * Paths of the sorted BAM file(s) (_i.e._ input file(s)) are not specified with an parameter, they are simply added at the end of the command

 **Exercise:** What does L19 do?
 Why did we add it?

 ??? success "Answer"
     The `mv` command can be used to move or rename a file.
 Here, it does the latter. featureCounts outputs a second, separate file (in tsv format) containing summary statistics about the read counting, with the name `<output_name>.summary`.
 For example, if the output is `test.tsv`, the summary will be printed in `test.tsv.summary`.
-However, there is no option available to choose the filename, so if we need this file as an output, we have to manually rename it.
+However, there is no parameter available to choose the filename, so if we need this file as an output, we have to manually rename it.

 It would be interesting to know what is happening when featureCounts runs.
 This is where the `log` and `benchmark` directives play a role!